Stevieag/stevieag.github.io/_posts/2026-02-22-Obsidian-as-a-Second-Brain-for-Security-and-DevOps.markdown

 ## Why Obsidian Works So Well for Technical People

-At its core, Obsidian is “just” a local Markdown editor with superpowers: links between notes, a graph view of your ideas, and a ridiculous ecosystem of plugins like Dataview and Templater.
+At its core, Obsidian is "just" a local Markdown editor with superpowers: links between notes, a graph view of your ideas, and a ridiculous ecosystem of plugins like Dataview and Templater.

 For security, DevOps and learning:

-- It’s local first, so you can keep sensitive thinking on‑disk instead of in someone else’s cloud.
+- It's local first, so you can keep sensitive thinking on‑disk instead of in someone else's cloud.
 - Everything is plain text, so it plays nicely with Git and diffing.
 - You can turn your vault into a queryable knowledge base with Dataview, effectively treating notes as a database.